fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 one can reconstruct on the fly just about any angle in the range.
 And the algorithm does just about that: step rotations are performed starting with the bigger angles and through to the smallest.
-The x and y components of the rotated output vector are summed-up at each step, representing the cos and sin of the internal vector chasing the requested angle.
+The x and y components of the rotated output vector are summed up at each step, representing the cos and sin of the internal vector chasing the requested angle.

 The real kicker is that the algorithm will just pick the next rotation as either a positive or a negative one and so that the vector would go closest to the desired angle.
 This is a feedback loop of sorts that uses imposed angles but decides if it should add or subtract the angle to its own advantage in the goal of ending on the required final angle.

 The result is that the 16 rotations will bring the reconstructed angle of the internal vector closer to the desired angle until they match